dell/omnia/docs/source/Roles/Telemetry/SankeyLayout.rst

 Sankey Layout
 =============

-Sankey layout is a multi-factor visualization that incorporates compute node and hardware telemetry metrics with related job and user information from the slurm job scheduler.
+Sankey layout is a multi-factor visualization that incorporates cluster node and hardware telemetry metrics with related job and user information from the slurm job scheduler.
 The horizontal Sankey graph displays relative user usage of the compute or core (selectable)